 To manage and control operational risk, we use various tools, including risk and control self-assessment, operational risk event management and key risk indicator monitoring.

-Risk and control self-assessment is used by each business or support unit to identify key operational risk and assess how effective the internal controls are.
+In 2017, our three lines of defence completed an alignment of the operational risk management and assessment approaches, and adopted one common risk universe to manage operational risks.
+Risk and control self-assessment is conducted by each business or support unit to identify key operational risk and assess the effectiveness of internal controls.
 When control issues are identified, the units develop action plans and track the resolution of the issues.

 Operational risk events are classified in accordance with Basel standards.
 Such events, including any significant incidents that may impact DBS' reputation, must be reported based on certain established thresholds.
-Key risk indicators with pre-defined escalation triggers are employed to facilitate risk monitoring in a forward-looking manner.
+Key risk indicators with predefined escalation triggers are employed to facilitate risk monitoring in a forward-looking manner.